Another COVID risk: Home health care workers who are not vaccinated

 Meanwhile, home care workers showed a low rate of vaccination in a survey earlier this year.

-Only 26 percent of home health care workers were vaccinated by early March, compared to about two-thirds of hospital workers and half of nursing home workers, according to a joint poll by the Kaiser Family Foundation and The Washington Post.
+Only 26% of home health care workers were vaccinated by early March, compared to about two-thirds of hospital workers and half of nursing home workers, according to a joint poll by the Kaiser Family Foundation and The Washington Post.

 Home health care workers serve older, disabled and terminally ill people at high risk of complications from COVID-19.
 Many workers are low-paid Black and Hispanic women, who have expressed more wariness about COVID vaccines in surveys, Stateline reported in April.